Chorus net profit falls, chief executive Kate McKenzie quits

 The unbundling bunfight

-The new telco law allows for the unbundling of UFB fibre from early next year - that is, the likes of Spark, Vodafone and Vocus will be able to add their own electronics to Chorus's network (and those of the three smaller UFB companies), giving them more control over what services they offer, and at what price.
+The new telco law allows for the unbundling of UFB fibre from early next year - that is, the likes of Spark, Vodafone and Vocus will be able to add their own electronics to Chorus' network (and those of the three smaller UFB companies), giving them more control over what services they offer, and at what price.

 But although the new law says Chorus must give the retailers access, it doesn't say at what price.